julwrites/julwrites.github.io/projects/personal/vscode_fileexplorer/index.md

 ---

-A Visual Studio Code extension that allows users to navigate around a file system from the command palette.
+A Visual Studio Code extension that allows users to navigate around a file system from the command palette using severl commands.

-Commands:
-* Navigate:
+    Navigate:

-    * Provides a few basic commands to navigate around file system and select files/folders

-    * Allows selecting of bookmarked files/folders
+        Provides a few basic commands to navigate around file system and select files/folders Allows selecting of bookmarked files/folders

-* Fuzzy Find:
+    Fuzzy Find:

-    * Lists files/folders in the workspace root for quick pick
+        Lists files/folders in the workspace root for quick pick

-* Set Root:
+    Set Root:

-    * Sets the default root directory if workspace is not open
+        Sets the default root directory if workspace is not open

-* Add Bookmark:
+    Add Bookmark:

-    * Adds a bookmark tagged to a name
+        Adds a bookmark tagged to a name

-* Remove Bookmark:
+    Remove Bookmark:

-    * Removes a bookmark tagged to a name
+        Removes a bookmark tagged to a name

 [Try it out!](https://marketplace.visualstudio.com/items?itemName=Julwrites.codeexplorer)